MisterCode415/l.og/README.md

 ```
 logs will collect in the directory specified by `LOG_FILE_PATH` with the name `runlog_YYYY-DD-MM_YYYY-DD-MM.log`, and will automatically handle the date chrun, and will always append (a+).

+#### SILENCE MODE
+In production you dont want console.logs, its notorious and endearing...but not helpful.
+Silence mode will turn off console logs, but will still write to file if enabled.

 ### AdvancedConsole
 A tool for writing outputs to the same line, or a new line without the cruft in your primary code.
 One line > three lines to output something.
 ```